pharesim/hz-blockexplorer/assetsReadme.md

 Thanks a lot.

     your happy AltSheetsDev on June 29th to July 2nd, 2015

-### temporary notes
+### last words
-When this is pulled upstream, replace all above 188.226.155.38:8080 with the official HZ blockexplorer domain.
-Then delete this note.
+All my suggestions were pulled upstream - so in this text, I've replaced my temporary URLs ... with the official HZ blockexplorer domain.
+B.E.E.f.A. is online!
+Good luck to HZ.

+     ... to September 8th, 2015

+:-)